Weinstein handlebodies for complements of smoothed toric divisors: Non-centered toric manifolds and obstructions

-Although these cases cover many cases of non-centered toric manifolds, there are some other reasons why a toric manifold may fail to be $\{V_1,\ldots, V_k \}$-centered.
+Although these cases cover many examples of non-centered toric manifolds, there are some other reasons why a toric manifold may fail to be $\{V_1,\ldots, V_k \}$-centered.
 If neither of the hypotheses (i) or (ii) of Proposition~\ref{prop:notexact} are satisfied, and the polytope is not $\{V_1,\ldots, V_k \}$-centered, then we must have that at least one of the following is true: \begin{itemize} \item[(iii)] there is a pair of rays $R_{j_1}$ and $R_{j_2}$ which do not intersect, but are not parallel or anti-parallel, or \item[(iv)] the common intersections of rays lie outside the interior of the polytope $\mathring \Delta$. \end{itemize}

 Examples of these situations are shown in Figures~\ref{fig:disorder} and~\ref{fig:centareas}.
-In these scenarios, we have not identified a general obstruction to rule out the existence of a Weinstein structure on the complement of a neighborhood in all examples.
-However, we do have some additional obstructions which we can check in certain examples.
-In particular, we will construct examples of case (iv) where the complement of a neighborhood of the $\{V_1,\ldots, V_k\}$-smoothed divisor is exact, but does not support a Weinstein structure because there is no compatible \emph{convex} Liouville structure.
+In these scenarios, we are not currently able to generally rule out the existence of a Weinstein structure on the complement in all examples.
+However, we do have some additional obstructions which can rule out certain examples.
+In particular, we construct examples of case (iv) where the complement of a neighborhood of the $\{V_1,\ldots, V_k\}$-smoothed divisor is exact, but does not support a Weinstein structure because there is no compatible \emph{convex} Liouville structure.